 Having worked in the semiconductor industry for more than 40 years and, particularly, having served in various managerial and senior executive capacities at TI, Dr. Lu possesses a wealth of semiconductor management experience.
 Dr. Lu is also an experienced board leader and member, having served for many years on behalf of several public and private companies.

 Ms. Button has served as a representative in the State of Texas House of Representatives since 2009.
 The only Asian American Woman legislator in Texas, she currently chairs the International Relations and Economic Development Committee, and has previously served as Chair of the Urban Affairs Committee, as Chair of the Economic and Small Business Development Committee, as Vice Chair of the Technology Committee, sat on the Appropriations (Budget) Committee, and has sat and currently serves on the Ways and Means (Taxation) Committee.
 A CPA, Ms. Button worked for Texas Instruments for over 30 years in various auditing, finance, business development, procurement, and international marketing positions.
 She also served on the Audit Committee of the Dallas Area Rapid Transit Board.
+Texas Monthly named Ms. Button as a “Top 10 Best Legislator” in 2021 and 2023; the Texas Healthcare & Bioscience Institute awarded her its “Luminary Award” in 2023; and the Texas Association for the Education of Young Children awarded her as its “Elected Official of the Year” in 2021.
 As a state representative, she brings experience and connections in dealing with government officials and business leaders, including promoting international business and trade.

 Ms. Button received her bachelor’s degree in Accounting from National Taiwan University in 1976, her master’s degree in Public Finance from National Chengchi University in 1978, and her master’s degree in Management Science from University of Texas at Dallas in 1980.
 Ms. Button is a co-founder of the DFW Asian American Citizens Council.

-Mr. Warren Chen has been a member of the Board of Lite-On Technology Corp. (“LTC”) since 2002 and was promoted to President of the Lite-On Group in 2010.
+Mr. Chen was a member of the Board of Lite-On Technology Corp. (“LTC”) from 2002 to 2022 and was promoted to President of the Lite-On Group in 2010.
 He was named Vice Chairman and Group CEO of LTC since 2014 and stepped down on July 31, 2020.
 He joined the Lite-On Group in 1983 and has served in positions of increasing responsibility, including as Group Deputy CEO and Core Investment CEO from 2006 to 2010, Deputy CEO of LTC from 2000 to 2006, President of Taiwan Lite-On Electronics Inc. from 1992 to 2000, Senior Vice President of Lite-On Inc. and Production Manager of Compound Semi, Inc. (CA).
-Prior to joining the Lite-On Group, from 1975 to 1983, Mr. Warren Chen served as manufacturing superintendent for TI Taiwan.
-Mr. Warren Chen holds a bachelor’s degree in Chemical Engineering from Chinese Culture University.
+Prior to joining the Lite-On Group, from 1975 to 1983, Mr. Chen served as manufacturing superintendent for TI Taiwan.
+Mr. Chen holds a bachelor’s degree in Chemical Engineering from Chinese Culture University.
 Lite-On Semiconductor Corp. was a company in the Lite-On Group.
 See “Certain Relationships and Related Person Transactions – Relationships and Transactions.”

-Mr. Warren Chen’s approximately 45 years of management experience in the electronics industry and the global supply chain provides the Board with perspective on the future trends and challenges in the semiconductor industry.
-Mr. Warren Chen is not related to Ms. Angie Chen Button or Mr. C.H.
-Chen.
+Mr. Chen’s approximately 45 years of management experience in the electronics industry and the global supply chain provides the Board with perspective on the future trends and challenges in the semiconductor industry.

-Mr. Giordano, CIMA, currently serves as Associate Director, Senior Wealth Strategy Associate at the private-banking firm of UBS Financial Services, Inc., having previously served as Senior Vice President-Investment Consulting from when UBS AG acquired PaineWebber, Inc. in 2000 until 2017.
+Mr. Giordano, CIMA, retired October 6, 2021 as Associate Director, Senior Wealth Strategy Associate at the private-banking firm of UBS Financial Services, Inc., having previously served as Senior Vice President-Investment Consulting from when UBS AG acquired PaineWebber, Inc. in 2000 until 2017.
 PaineWebber, Inc. had acquired his previous employer, Kidder Peabody and Co., Inc., by whom he was employed since 1979.
-Mr. Giordano advises corporations, foundations, trusts, and municipal governments in investments and finance.
-Mr. Giordano has served as a board member of Rosalind Inc., a private San Diego genomic analysis company, since July 2017, and also served as Chairman of the Board and the Chief Executive Officer of the Leo D. Fields Co. from 1980 to 1990, when GWC Holdings acquired it.
+Mr. Giordano advised corporations, foundations, trusts, and municipal governments in investments and finance.
+Mr. Giordano served as a board member of Rosalind Inc., a private San Diego genomic analysis company, from July 2017 to 2023.
+He served as board advisor to MetaMedia Technology, an entertainment distribution company, from December 2020 to December 2021.
+He served as Chairman of the Board and the Chief Executive Officer of the Leo D. Fields Co. from 1980 to 1990, when GWC Holdings acquired it.
 From 2001 to 2003, he served as a board member of Professional Business Bank, a publicly traded corporation.
-Formerly a captain and pilot in the United States Air Force, Mr. Giordano received his bachelor’s degree in Aerospace Engineering from California State Polytechnic University and his master’s degree in Business Administration (Management and Finance) from the University of Utah.
+Formerly a Captain and pilot in the United States Air Force, Mr. Giordano received his bachelor’s degree in Aerospace Engineering from California State Polytechnic University and his master’s degree in Business Administration from the University of Utah.
 Mr. Giordano also completed post-graduate work in International Investments at Babson College and is certified by the Investment Management Consultants Association.
 He is also certified by the John E. Anderson Graduate School of Management, University of California at Los Angeles as a Corporate Director, having demonstrated understanding of directorship and corporate governance.

-Mr. Giordano is an experienced leader who has worked in the financial sector for more than 38 years and possesses the skills necessary to lead the Company’s Audit Committee.
+Mr. Giordano is an experienced leader who has worked in the financial sector for more than 42 years and possesses the skills necessary to serve on the Company’s Audit Committee.
 Having been with UBS Financial Services, Inc. (and its predecessors) since 1979, he has advised numerous public, private, profit, and non-profit organizations in investments and finance.
 Mr. Giordano’s experience provides the Board with knowledge in financial and accounting matters.

 Mr. Menard has 40 years of experience representing publicly traded companies.
 He brings extensive experience in corporate governance, securities law compliance, corporate social responsibility, shareholder engagement, financial reporting, and executive compensation.
 He has served of the Board of Directors of multiple nonprofit entities.

-Ms. Sung served as the Chairman of the Taipei Financial Center Corporation, the management company for Taipei 101, from 2012 to 2015.
+Ms. Sung served as the Chairman of the Taipei Financial Center Corporation, the management company for Taipei 101, the world’s tallest green building, from 2012 to 2015.
 She previously served as a Director for Arcadyan Technology Corporation from 2012 to 2014 and Independent Director for Lite-On IT Corporation from 2009 to 2013.
 She was also the head of the HSBC Asset Management Group (Taiwan) from 2004 to 2006 and the co-CEO of JP Morgan Chase (Taiwan) in 2003.
-Ms. Sung has earned numerous accolades, including: inclusion in the 2019 Most Influential Corporate Directors list by WomenInc.
+Ms. Sung has over 20 years of experience working in the financial investment industry in Taiwan, during which she has earned numerous accolades, including: inclusion in the 2019 Most Influential Corporate Directors list by WomenInc.
 Magazine, the 2003 Most Influential Business Woman of the Year by Taiwan Commonwealth Magazine, the 2002 Montblanc Business Woman of the Year, the 1998 Best CEO of the Securities Industry in Taiwan by the Securities and Futures Development Foundation Golden Goblet Awards, and 1998 Outstanding Business Woman in Taiwan by the Chinese Business Woman’s Association.

 Ms. Sung brings extensive directorship and business experience to the Board, and she continues to serve on multiple nonprofit boards, including as a director of Feng Chia University.
 After retiring from Taipei 101, she founded Social Welfare and Social Enterprise Revolving Trust (“SERT”) at the end of 2015, which is aimed at providing financial support and management to non-profit organizations and social enterprises in Taiwan.
 SERT has been awarded by the government for two consecutive years for its special contribution to the related sector.
 Ms. Sung received her bachelor’s degree in English language and literature from Soochow University in 1976 and her master’s degree in Executive Management of Business Administration from National Cheng-chi University in 2003.